quentinkhoo/quentinkhoo.github.io/content/posts/TISC-2022-level2-leaky-matrices.md

 "Given a hidden 8\*8 matrix M1 and an oracle that allows inputting an 8\*8 matrix M2, returning the result `(M1 * M2) AND 1`, retrieve the hidden 8\*8 matrix M".

-If you're familiar with linear algebra, you might be familiar with the concept of the [identity matrix](https://en.wikipedia.org/wiki/Identity_matrix), which has a property that if you use take any n*n matrix M and multiply it with the identity Matrix of the same n\*n size I, you would get back M. And this is the exact property we would be looking to exploit in this challenge!
+If you're familiar with linear algebra, you might be familiar with the concept of the [identity matrix](https://en.wikipedia.org/wiki/Identity_matrix), which has a property that if you use take any n*n matrix M and multiply it with the Identity Matrix of the same n\*n size I, you would get back M. And this is the exact property we would be looking to exploit in this challenge!

+Our approach is as follows:
+1. Retrieve back the original 8\*8 matrix M1 using the Identity Matrix I
+2. We can input I as a query by sending in `10000000`, `01000000`, `00100000`... to the oracle.
+3. Once we form back the original M1 matrix, we can use it to calculate out the challenge responses using matrix multiplication.

 Let's go ahead and code the solution out! :)